Table of Contents

-Not many people would turn down the chance of market-beating returns in their portfolio, but it takes a lot of analysis to judge whether an investment will help you reach your targeted return.
+Not many people would turn down the chance of market-beating returns in their portfolios.
+But, besides knowing where to invest money to get good returns, it takes a lot of analysis to judge whether an investment will help you reach your targeted return.

-One measure often used to help people value an investment is alpha, but how is it calculated and what does it show?
+One measure often used to help people value an investment is an alpha, but how is it calculated, and what does it show?

 What is alpha?

-The first thing to understand is that alpha is a fairly ill-defined concept – as is often the case when evaluating the performance of a fund or strategy.
+To answer the question of what is alpha, the first thing to understand is that alpha is a somewhat ill-defined concept – as is often the case when evaluating the performance of a fund or investment strategy.

-Broadly speaking, alpha reflects the ‘active’ return of an investment against a benchmark.
-Active management is a strategy where a fund manager tries to outperform the wider market or the benchmark it closely correlates with.
+Broadly speaking, alpha reflects an investment’s ‘active’ return against a benchmark.
+Active management is a strategy where a fund manager tries to outperform the wider market or the benchmark index it closely correlates with.

 For example, imagine Fund A returns 5% over 12 months, outperforming the 4% growth of the benchmark.
 In this instance, you would describe alpha as 1%.

 In reality, it’s more difficult to analyse the performance and authenticity of active return.

 To generate alpha, a fund manager needs to have faith in their ability to time the market to buy and sell investments at their most profitable moments, and select the single securities they believe will outperform the market.

 The use of alpha as a statistical measure derives from: